I started with a simple problem: I had a discovery production that was searchable in the normal ways, but not very pleasant to ask questions of.

 - embed those chunks into vectors

-- give the model a retrieval tool instead of asking it to freewheel
+- give the model a search tool and make it answer from the results

 Relativity-style exports are structured, but they are not friendly.
-Load files can use odd delimiters, odd quoting, and field names that shift from one production to the next.
+Load files can have odd delimiters, unusual quoting, and field names that change from one production to the next.

-The parser has to answer basic questions reliably:
+The parser needs to answer boring questions reliably:

 - what is this document’s Bates range?

-- which extracted text file belongs to it?
+- which extracted text file belongs to this record?

 - is there a native file?